 How well do you know your local area?
 You may be surprised by how many paths and greenspaces are waiting for you to find!
-Now's the time to explore from your door, on foot or by bike, and discover the lesser-known paths and trails.
-We asked our GetOutside Champions how they’ve been exploring their local area and what they’ve enjoyed the most.
+We asked our OS Champions how they like to explore their local area.

 As an outdoorsy person who travelled a lot for work (pre-lockdown), I have now lived in Sheffield for over 2 years.
 During lockdown I’ve discovered just how many footpaths and rights of way are available within the city boundary!